antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 ## Step 3: prepare BERT-pytorch-model

-Download [RuBERT or Conversational RuBERT model](http://docs.deeppavlov.ai/en/master/features/models/bert.html) and then convert a tensorflow checkpoint to a pytorch model.
+Download [RuBERT or Conversational RuBERT (DeepPavlov's pre-trained models)](http://docs.deeppavlov.ai/en/master/features/models/bert.html) and then convert a tensorflow checkpoint to a pytorch model.

 By the example of Conversational RuBERT: